The Generation Effect: Why Creating Information Beats Reading It

 Elaborative interrogation works especially well when students have relevant prior knowledge to draw upon.
 The act of generating connections strengthens both the new information and the prior knowledge it connects to.

-Generation works synergistically with spaced practice, interleaving, and retrieval practice to maximize learning.
-Teachers can space generation activities across multiple lessons, interleave different types of generation tasks, and use generation as a form of retrieval practice.
+Generation works synergistically with spaced practise, interleaving, and retrieval practise to maximise learning.
+Teachers can space generation activities across multiple lessons, interleave different types of generation tasks, and use generation as a form of retrieval practise.
 Combining generation with elaborative interrogation (asking 'why' questions) creates particularly strong learning outcomes.

 Generation becomes even more powerful when combined with other evidence-based learning strategies.